-In September 2006, the Company and certain selling shareholders of the Company completed an initial public offering ("IPO") of 8,625,000 American depositary shares ("ADSs") representing 34,500,000 of the Company's common shares.
-Immediately prior to the completion of the IPO, all of the Company's then outstanding preferred shares automatically converted into an equal number of common shares.
-In addition, immediately following the completion of the IPO, the Company's memorandum of association was amended and restated to increase the Company's total authorized share capital to 300,000,000 common shares at a par value of US\$0.01 per common share.
+In September 2006, the Company and certain selling shareholders of the Company completed an initial public offering ("IPO") of 34,500,000 American depositary shares ("ADSs") representing 34,500,000 of the Company's common shares.
+Immediately following the completion of the IPO, the Company's memorandum of association was amended and restated to increase the Company's total authorized share capital to 300,000,000 common shares at a par value of US\$0.01 per common share.

-In February 2007, the Company and certain selling shareholders of the Company completed an additional public offering and the Company issued 598,399 ADSs, representing 2,393,596 common shares as part of the offering.
+In February 2007, the Company and certain selling shareholders of the Company completed an additional public offering where 2,393,596 ADSs representing 2,393,596 common shares were issued.